 For the first time, I see anger in his gentle face.
 "How dare you."
 His voice shakes as the weave shifts around him, dangerously.
 "She's trying so hard to fulfill her potential, and instead of giving her compassion, you'd rather snuff her out in her weakest hour."

-I don't have the energy to argue with him and my silence stifles the air around us.
+I don't have the energy to argue with him and my silence stales the air around us.

-I watch with a hollow calm as Gale carries her to her tent, before finally—painfully—climbing into my bedroll.
+I watch with a hollow calm as he carries her to her tent.

 The moment I close my eyes I feel a swift kick in my back.
-I turn with frustration to see Astarion hovering over me, his voice cracked but wry.
-"Gods, you're a cold bastard.
-I thought Dror Ragzlin was your finest performance, but this takes the cake."
+I turn with frustration to see Astarion hovering over me.
+His voice cracked but still manages to be wry.
+"Gods, you're a cold bastard."

-I roll over, pressing my palms into my aching face.
+I roll over, pressing my palms into my aching eyes.
 "Ngh!
 Astarion!
-How in the hells do you have the energy to bother me right now!?"
+How in the hells do you have the energy to bother me right now?"

-He taps my shoulder.
-I move over as he makes himself comfortable, lying next to me.
-Sweaty and spent.
+He taps my shoulder and I move over.
+He makes himself comfortable next to me.
+Sweaty and exhausted.
 He speaks breathlessly, burying his face in my arm.
 "I just wanted to be sure that you knew... with my dying breath... that you're the most insufferable man I've ever met."

 I chuckle lightly, before wincing in pain.
 I put my arm around him, and he shifts closer to me, laying his head on my chest.
 He runs his finger over the blood on my arm and tastes it, a subtle smile decorating his lips.
 We fall motionless in each other's arms, our minds drifting away.
 "You too... and I mean that from the bottom of my heart."